hlherrera/ml-matcher/README.md

 # Large scale Document Processing and CV Matcher

-This rproject shows how you can extract text from documents and create a CV Matcher at scale.
+This project shows how you can extract text from documents and create a CV Matcher at scale.
 Below are some of key attributes of reference architecture:

 - An HTTP endpoint to add documents to Amazon S3 bucket.